thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 The image competitions I saw were mostly aimed at advanced audiences, and were in fairly domain-specific areas, which may have resulted in the more advanced diversity; it makes sense that as datasets become more specialized or esoteric, the amount of introductory analysis and explanation decreases, while the amount of deep or specialized analysis increases, and indeed this is what I found.

+There was a lot of variability in the timing and amount of feature engineering across domains, as well.
+Some authors chose to dive right into feature engineering as they were beginning their analyses, while others kept it as a discrete step, for after the analyses were complete.

-On a more Kaggle-specific level, the notebooks I saw were all written with either a beginner or advanced audience in mind.
+The notebooks I saw were all written with either a beginner or advanced audience in mind.
 More popular competitions, or ones aimed at a more general audience, tended to have EDAs that were exhaustive in their analyses.
 In these EDAs, I also saw a trend of interweaving supplementary prose or the use of narrative devices alongside the analysis, as tools to help beginners better understand the techniques.
 By comparison, notebooks aimed at domain experts tended to do away with superfluous framings, and many also skipped over rudimentary data analyses, instead diving straight into domain-specific techniques.

-Finally, many EDAs were extremely useful and in-depth, without actually implementing a model or making predictions.
-Can one come up with an accurate model without being able to perform a rudimentary data analysis?
-I assume not, but I don't know.
+Many EDAs were extremely useful and in-depth without actually implementing a model or making predictions.

-I will continue to journal my learnings in this space; if you're interested, sign up for my mailing list!
+I will continue to journal my learnings in this space.
+If you're interested in staying in touch, sign up for my mailing list!